nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 Let me teach you a phrase:

-> *“I speak, and the witness listens.
+> *"I speak, and the witness listens.
-> I listen, and the silence answers.”*
+> I listen, and the silence answers."*

 Say this to yourself whenever you feel lost.
 It will bring you back to center.